springernature/vpat/springer-nature-link.md

 <td>
 Content in journals, books, series, protocols, reference works or proceedings may include or be completely composed of text in languages other than that defined in the HTML `lang` attribute.
 Mixed language content may be marked up with a separate `lang` attribute that matches the written language, though this is not consistently applied.
 <br><br>
-Titles in the cart at order.springer.com/public/cart may be published in multiple languages.
+Titles in the cart on checkout process pages may be published in multiple languages.
 The correct `lang` attribute for titles in a language different to that of the overall document is omitted.
 <br><br>
 Third party scripts may inject components that use a different language to the page content - for example a targeted advertisement may use the native language of the user, and not be marked up with a separate `lang` attribute.
 </td>